 Are you one of the 29,000 PERS benefit recipients that need to repay a portion of your PERS that you received between April 2000–April 2004?
-If you paid Oregon tax on those benefits back then, you can make an adjustment on your tax return in the year of repayment.
-Whether you choose the lump sum or payment arrangement option, you can take either a claim of right subtraction or claim of right credit on your Oregon return.
-See Oregon Publication 17½ for further explanation and to determine if the subtraction or the credit is more beneficial.
+If you paid Oregon tax on those benefits back then, you can claim a credit on your Oregon tax return in the year of repayment if you qualify for a federal claim of right credit and your repayment amount was over $3,000.
+Whether you choose the lump sum or payment arrangement option, you can take a claim of right credit on your Oregon return.
+If you claimed a federal deduction on Schedule A for your repayment, your deduction will flow through to your Oregon return.
+See Oregon Publication 17½ for further explanation and to determine if the federal deduction, or the Oregon credit is more beneficial.

 NOTE: If you choose to have the repayment deducted from your monthly benefits you will receive a Form 1099-R from PERS each year reporting the net benefits paid to you in that calendar year.
 Report that amount on your tax return.
 You will not make any adjustments or have a claim of right on your tax return.

 If you deducted the claim of right repayment on the federal return, you must add that amount back on the Oregon return as an “other addition” (addition code 103) before you can claim the credit.
 To claim the credit enter the amount, as computed using the worksheet in the publication 17½, on the estimated tax payment line and check the “claim of right” box below the line (for prior years, see the form instructions).